HUNTERSCOUTI/HUNTERSCOUTI/README.md

 <br>I'm a College student at Tech College in Aalborg, Denmark.
 I am studying under the Data Technician line with specialty
 <br>in programming and currently finishing up the intro first year.
 <br>
-<br>I primarily work in C# where I have experience in different fields, such as Console, WPF and Forms.</p>
+<br>I primarily work in C# where I have experience in different fields, such as Console, WPF and Forms.
+<br>But I've always experimented with other languages to for fun on the side.</p>